-• Remove any snow, ice or leaves from the air intake area (at the bottom of the windshield under the hood).
+- Do not put objects under the front seat that will interfere with the airflow to the rear seats (if equipped). - Remove any snow, ice or leaves from the air intake area at the base of the windshield.

-- If your vehicle has been parked with the windows closed during hot weather, the air conditioner will do a much faster job of cooling if you drive for two or three minutes with the windows open.
-This will force most of the hot, stale air out of the vehicle.
-Then operate your air conditioner as you would normally. - Do not place objects over the defroster outlets.
+• Do not place objects over the defroster outlets.
 These objects can block airflow and reduce your ability to see through your windshield.
-Also, avoid placing small objects on top of your instrument panel.
-These objects can fall down into the defroster outlets and block airflow and possibly damage your climate control system.
+Avoid placing small objects on top of the instrument panel.
+These objects may fall down into the defroster outlets and block airflow, in addition to damaging the climate control system.